 Joint Media Release with Senator The Hon Kim Carr, Minister for Innovation; Industry; Science and Research

-The Rudd Government understands that by investing in higher education, vocational education and training, and research the nation is investing in the jobs of the future and long term prosperity.
+The Rudd Government is investing in the jobs of the future by investing in productivity and sustainability.